Trump Administration Demands CNN Retract And Apologize For ‘Stunt’ Poll Showing Joe Biden Ahead

 The poll showed Biden leading Trump by a whopping 14 points, with 55 percent of registered voters polled expressing support for Biden over 41 percent showing support for Trump.

 The poll also indicated that Trump had an approval rating of a meager 38 percent, the lowest since January 2019.
 His disapproval rating came in at 57 percent.
-The numbers echo other polls by places like Fox News, NBC News, NPR News, Gallup, and ABC News.
-As CNN reports, the average of these polls show Biden up by double digits.
+The numbers echo other polls by places including Fox News, NBC News, NPR News, Gallup, and ABC News.
+As CNN reports, the average of these polls shows Biden up by double digits.

 Of the people who responded to the poll, 32 percent said they were Democrats, 25 percent said they were Republicans, and 44 percent called themselves independents or belonging to a third party.
 This is common, CNN notes, among polls at this point in the race.